top of page

 MEET INSIDE THE TV STUDIO IN BOZORTH HALL

-TODAY, YOU ARE MAKING TWO LIVE APPEARANCES:
+AGAIN, TODAY, YOU ARE MAKING TWO LIVE APPEARANCES:

 1. PERFORM IN STUDIO/ON SET INTERVIEWS YOU ARE THE INTERVIEWEE/REPORTER COVERING A STORY.